Social Icons

 Directed by James Whale

-1. Kenneth Strickfaden who designed the electrical effects used in creating the monster has come to be referred to in fan circles as "Strickfadens."
-It appears that Strickfaden managed to secure the use of at least one Tesla Coil built by the then-aged Nikola Tesla himself.
+The fun thing about this movie’s production for me, was this one interesting trivia and pardon me for the digression – Kenneth Strickfaden, who designed the electrical effects used in creating the monster, secured the use of at least one Tesla Coil built by the then-aged Nikola Tesla himself.

-The movie plot is about Henry Frankenstein who wanted to create life, he finally achieved this by using science and dead body parts from different corpses.
+The movie plot is about Henry Frankenstein, who wanted to create life.
+He finally achieved this by using science and dead body parts from different corpses.

 "It's alive!
 It's alive!"